 The Dog feels the weight of the world and really suffers when he hears of disasters such as earthquakes.
 His tastes are simple and he can make money when he needs it.

 Union activist, industrialist, foeman, critic, educator, priest, writer philosopher, thinker, judge, magistrate, politician, secret agent.

 Rat & Dog – In equal parts the Dog admires and mistrusts the Rat.
 The Rat will provide refinement and grace but the Dog may just find this a little ‘twee’.
 However, they can be happy together if the Dog keeps his sense of humour!

 Ox & Dog – The Ox likes to dominate the Dog and the Dog will need great patience if this partnership is to work

 Tiger & Dog – This is a successful duo.
-The Tiger brings playfulness to the Dog – they have the same objectives and their romance will be long lasting and harmonious.
+The Tiger brings playfulness to the Dog – they have the same goals and their romance will be long-lasting and harmonious.

 Rabbit & Dog – While attractive to each other, affectionate behind closed doors the Dog will not be demonstrative enough for the Rabbit.
 This is not an easy pairing.

 Dragon & Dog – The Dog will be fascinated by the magical Dragon but his natural cynicism will eventually lead the Dog to distrust the Dragon.
 Problems will become insurmountable to this pair.